stashapp/stash-box/README.md

 Stash-box supports HTTPS with some additional work.
 First you must generate a SSL certificate and key combo.
 Here is an example using openssl:

-`openssl req -x509 -newkey rsa:4096 -sha256 -days 7300 -nodes -keyout stashdb.key -out stashdb.crt -extensions san -config <(echo "[req]"; echo distinguished_name=req; echo "[san]"; echo subjectAltName=DNS:stashdb.server,IP:127.0.0.1) -subj /CN=stashdb.server`
+`openssl req -x509 -newkey rsa:4096 -sha256 -days 7300 -nodes -keyout stash-box.key -out stash-box.crt -extensions san -config <(echo "[req]"; echo distinguished_name=req; echo "[san]"; echo subjectAltName=DNS:stash-box.server,IP:127.0.0.1) -subj /CN=stash-box.server`

 This command would need customizing for your environment.
 [This link](https://stackoverflow.com/questions/10175812/how-to-create-a-self-signed-certificate-with-openssl) might be useful.

-Once you have a certificate and key file name them `stashdb.crt` and `stashdb.key` and place them in the directory where stash-box is run from.
+Once you have a certificate and key file name them `stash-box.crt` and `stash-box.key` and place them in the directory where stash-box is run from.
 Stash-box detects these and starts up using HTTPS rather than HTTP.

 ## Frontend development